vritvo/buffy_bot/tech_explanation.md

 Our goal: remove the humans who wrote those messages from the interpretive process — entirely.
 Except as raw data.

-## System Architecture - The Bureaucracy of an AI Academic Lab
+## The Bureaucracy of an AI Academic Lab

 ### Step 1 - The Grad Bots
 Each grad bot reads one week of conversation and writes a sober academic summary, blissfully unaware of any thesis or purpose.
 They produce field notes, not arguments.